Wu Lei

-Wu Lei (武磊 (Wǔ Lěi); born 19 November 1991) is a Chinese professional footballer who plays as a striker for Chinese Super League club Shanghai Port and the China national team.
-Wu is widely regarded as one of the best Chinese players of his generation and one of the best Chinese strikers of all time.
+Wu Lei (武磊 (Wǔ Lěi); born 19 November 1991) is a Chinese professional footballer who plays as a forward for Chinese Super League club Shanghai Port and the China national team.
+Wu is widely regarded as one of the best Chinese players of his generation and one of the best Chinese forwards of all time.

-He is the all-time top goalscorer for Shanghai Port with more than 200 goals, and the all-time Chinese Super League top goalscorer with 165 goals.
+He is the all-time top goalscorer for Shanghai Port with more than 200 goals, and the all-time Chinese Super League top goalscorer with 168 goals.
 Wu also holds the record for being the youngest player to have appeared in a Chinese professional league match, aged 14 years and 287 days.
+Wu is the all-time leading goalscorer for Chinese national team de jure recognized by the Chinese Football Association, with 36 goals.
+(Note: Hao Haidong is the all-time leading goalscorer for Chinese national team de facto with 39 goals.
+After political controversies occurred in 2020, Hao's data was removed from Chinese websites.)

 Early life

 Wu was born in Nanjing and developed a passion for football at an early age.
 Turned down by Jiangsu Sainty's youth academy for being too small, Wu took a recommendation letter from former Chinese footballer Li Hongbing and went to Shanghai to apply for the Genbao Football Base in 2003.
 After watching a single training session of Wu, Xu Genbao, the founder and owner of Genbao Football Base, decided to recruit Wu.
 Later in 2005, Wu and his teammates joined Shanghai East Asia, which was jointly founded by Xu Genbao.